crossplane/docs/content/master/concepts/compositions.md

 #### Match an integer

-{{<hover label="matchint" line="11">}}MatchInteger{{</hover>}} considers the composed resource to be ready when the value of a field within that resource matches a specified integer.
+{{<hover label="matchint" line="11">}}MatchInteger{{</hover>}} considers the composed resource to be ready when the value of a field in that resource matches a specified integer.

 {{<hint "note" >}}
 <!-- vale Google.WordList = NO -->